Introduction

 Warning

-I am no longer use Opnsense therefor this document will likely not be updated anymore.
+I am no longer use Opnsense for my router therefore this document will likely not be updated anymore.

 BGP